 TLG’s policies and procedures relating to Safeguarding and welfare are reviewed and updated at least annually and are available at the bottom of this page or upon request from any member of TLG staff.

-If you are worried about the safety and welfare of a pupil at the TLG Centre, you can speak to any member of staff.
+If you are worried about the safety and welfare of a student at TLG, you can speak to any member of staff.
 You can do this even if your concern involves the conduct of another member of staff.

 Alternatively, you can report a concern here and a member of staff will get back to you.